aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/ptp.md

 ## Interfaces only used for PTP traffic

-In a Media and Entertainment Layer 3 Leaf Spine network topology with redundant connectivity to either a single or dual PTP GrandMasters, you might require network connectivity between Amber and Blue parts of the network ***only*** for PTP traffic.
+In a Media and Entertainment Layer 3 Leaf Spine network topology with redundant connectivity to either a single or dual PTP GrandMasters, you might require network connectivity between parts of the network ***only*** for PTP traffic.

-Such switch-to-switch links must be defined on a fabric level, for example using two links between leaf-blue1 and leaf-blue2 as shown here:
+Such switch-to-switch links must be defined on a fabric level, for example using two links between blue-leaf1 and blue-leaf2 as shown here:

 ```yml
 core_interfaces: